Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

     Enter a standard cost center for the postings.

 - *Standard cost 2*
-    Enter a standard cost unit for the postings.
+    Enter a standard cost object for the postings.

 **Credit card details**